Also known as: Periapical abscess, Dental abscess, Tooth infection or Abscess - tooth

 Untreated abscesses may get worse and can lead to life-threatening complications.

-Prompt treatment usually cures the infection.
-The tooth can usually be saved in many cases.
+Prompt treatment cures the infection in most cases.
+The tooth can often be saved.

-Call your dentist if you have a persistent, throbbing toothache.
+Call your dentist if you have a throbbing toothache that does not go away.

 - Review date: